-Love your city’s museums and galleries, but don’t have the money to explore within your own community?
-You’re no longer relegated to a dreary home life, as some libraries offer cultural passes that allow for free admission to museums, zoos, literary events, concerts, even movies!
+Love your city’s museums and galleries but don’t have the money to explore within your own community?
+Some libraries offer culture passes that allow for free admission to museums, zoos, literary events, concerts, even movies!

 You’ll likely have to reserve them in advance, but this is a great opportunity to explore your community’s resources without breaking the budget.

 Wish you could sit down and pick a librarian’s brain on a certain subject?
 It turns out that you can!